Sarasota woman forcibly removed from plane after refusing to wear mask - News Break

 Sarasota woman forcibly removed from plane after refusing to wear mask

-Lee County Port Authority Police said 23-year-old Adelaide Schrowang became irate and spat on other passengers.
+Lee County Port Authority Police say 23-year-old Adelaide Schrowang of Sarasota, refused to wear a mask.

+It gets worse.
+Flight attendants say Schrowang became irate and even spit on other passengers.

 The captain asked the police to get her off the plane.

-When she refused, they began to deboard the airplane until officers said she became even more aggressive, to the point that they had to forcibly remove her.
+When she refused, they began to deboard the airplane until officers say she became even more aggressive, to the point that they had to forcibly remove her.

 So what if you’re walking around the airport without your mask on?

 Port Authority officers will not pick people out of the crowd unless they get a complaint.
-Then they’ll hand you a warning slip.
+Then they’ll hand you one of these warning slips.

 If that message isn’t clear enough, you can’t go far without hearing it.